saidutt2502/manufacturingFrontend/README.md

-# Operations
+# Manufacturing

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.1.

 ## Development server

-Clone this repo using the command : `git clone https://github.com/amansharma1904/operationsFrontend.git`
+Clone this repo using the command : `git clone https://github.com/amansharma1904/ManufacturingFrontend.git`

 Then run `npm install` to install all the packages.